 \subsection{Closure testing NNPDF4.0}

 The closure testing methodology was introduced for global PDF fits in Ref.~\cite{Ball:2014uwa}, following a suggestion in Ref.~\cite{demortier} and previous studies in Ref.~\cite{Watt:2012tq}.
 Here we follow the original approach of Ref.~\cite{Ball:2014uwa} and supplement it with a wider variety of estimators and more systematic studies.
-First, we review the closure testing methodology and specifically describe the settings adopted for the closure tests of NNPDF4.0.
+First, we review the closure testing methodology and describe the settings adopted for the closure tests of NNPDF4.0.
 Then we introduce the statistical estimators used to validate the outcome of these tests, including the definition of some new estimators.
 Finally, we present a detailed closure test analysis of the NNPDF4.0 methodology, based on the statistical estimators introduced previously.
-A more detailed theoretical discussion of the statistical underpinnings of the closure testing methodology that we adopt can be found in Ref.~\cite{closurepaper21}.
+A discussion of the limitations of the closure tesing methdology is also given in conclusion.
+A more detailed theoretical discussion of the statistical underpinnings of the closure testing methodology that we adopt can be found in Ref.~\cite{DelDebbio:2021whr}.